smartdevicelink/sdl_evolution/proposals/nnnn-additional-video-streaming-capabilities-validation.md

 SDL Core will also need to handle bad capability messages from an application and notify the HMI that the current resolution is the only accepted app resolution.

-Since the RPC's mentioned in this proposal do not have responses, when a rule is broken and Core handles/ignores the notification, an ERROR log should be printed by SDL Core.
+Since the RPCs mentioned in this proposal do not have responses, when a rule is broken and Core handles/ignores the notification, an ERROR log should be printed by SDL Core.

 Changes will be made to SDL Core but these validation rules may impact HMI and App implementations if they are using this feature incorrectly.

 ## Alternatives considered

-Extra validation could be implemented in SDL Core where all OnSystemCapabilityUpdated notifications from the HMI that include the `videoStreamingCapability` parameter should contain all capabilities that are included in the OnAppCapabilityUpdated notification received by the App.
+Extra validation could be implemented in SDL Core where all `OnSystemCapabilityUpdated` notifications from the HMI that include the `videoStreamingCapability` parameter should contain all capabilities that are included in the `OnAppCapabilityUpdated` notification received by the app.

-I am not sure if this change is necessary due to the complexity that would be created in SDL Core due to requiring core to monitor and save an App's video streaming capability.
+I am not sure if this change is necessary due to the complexity that would be created in SDL Core due to requiring Core to monitor and save an app's video streaming capability.
 The author suggests to only implement this rule as a guideline in the documentation.